Chin-Fu-Liu/Acute-stroke_Detection_Segmentation/README.md

                  -model DAGMNet_CH3
 ```

-#### The input format under `SUBJECTID_FOLDER` folder
+#### The input format under `SUBJECTID_FOLDER`

-The input format is Nifti (.nii or .nii.gz).
-The user can convert to this format using any software/script (e.g., dcm2nii, MRICron, ImageJ).
+The input images must be in Nifti format (.nii or .nii.gz).
+You can convert to Nifti using any available software/script (e.g., dcm2nii, MRICron, ImageJ).

-`SUBJECTID_FOLDER` should be named by its SubjectID, as in our example folder, we put it like `Subject01` or `Subject02`.
-Each `SUBJECTID_FOLDER` folder should at least contain DWI and b0 images.
-And the data storage structure and naming format should be as following:
+`SUBJECTID_FOLDER` should be named by its SubjectID (see our example under "data/examples").
+The data storage structure and naming must be as follows:

     |-- SUBJECTID_FOLDER
         |-- SUBJECTID_DWI.nii.gz